- About ATI

 She joined the International Monetary Fund in 1992 and most recently served in the Institute for Capacity Development as Chief of the Global Partnerships Division.
 Ms. Psalida has worked on countries in Africa, Central and East Asia, Europe, and the Middle East.

-Assistant Director at the Africa Training Institute.
+Deputy Director at the Africa Training Institute.

 Gillian Nkhata is Deputy Director at the Africa Training Institute since August 2017.
 She has worked at the IMF in several capacities, including in the Monetary and Capital Markets Department, in the Strategy and Policy Review Department, and the African Department.
 Most recently, she was Senior Advisor at the IMF’s Executive Board.
 Prior to joining the Fund, Ms. Nkhata worked for the European Union (EU) focusing on development and external cooperation issues, and also participated in negotiating ACP-EU cooperation agreements.
 Ms. Nkhata studied macroeconomics at the Université Catholique de Louvain in Belgium.
 Her research interests include debt crisis management, financial interconnectedness, and regional integration.